-Within the same time the respondent must transmit, mail, or deliver a copy of the brief in opposition to counsel for appellant.
+Within the same time the appelleerespondent must transmit, mail, or deliver a copy of the brief in opposition to counsel for appellant.
 Motions for an extension to this briefing deadline must be filed no later than 10 days after the expiration of the deadline.
 For the purpose of Rule 5A:13(a)(3) & (5), a petition is considered served three days from the date on which it was mailed, or one day from the date on which the petition was faxed, emailed, or sent by commercial delivery service, to counsel for the respondent.

 - (b) Form and Content.
-Except as provided herein, the brief in opposition must conform in all respects to the requirements of the brief of respondent (Rule 5A:21). - (1) Length.
-Except by leave of a judge of this Court, the brief must not exceed the longer of 35 pages or 7,500 words.
+The Except as provided herein, the brief in opposition must conform in all respects to the requirements of the brief of appelleerespondent (Rule 5A:21). - (1) Length.
+Except by leave of a judge of this Court, the brief must not exceed 8,800 words. the longer of 35 pages or 7,500 words.
 The page and word limits do not include the cover page, table of contents, table of authorities, signature blocks, or certificate. - (2) Table of Contents and Table of Authorities.
-If the brief exceeds 3,500 words, it must contain a table of contents and table of authorities with cases alphabetically arranged. - (c) Expedited Review.
-When it clearly appears that a discretionary appeal ought to be granted without further delay, an appeal may be granted before the filing of the brief in opposition.
+If the brief exceeds 3,500 words, it must contain a table of contents and table of authorities with cases alphabetically arranged. - (3) Criminal or Traffic Cases.
+In a criminal or traffic case, a brief may be filed by the Commonwealth's attorney, city, county, or town attorney, as the case may be.

+(c) Expedited Review. - When it clearly appears that ana discretionary appeal ought to be granted without further delay, an appeal may be granted before the filing of the brief in opposition.

 Rule 5A:14.
-Reserved.
+Reply BriefReserved.